-Living with a roommate offers a unique opportunity to learn about each other's backgrounds and cultures and, potentially, to form a bond of friendship that lasts a lifetime.
+Living with a roommate offers a unique opportunity to learn about another background and culture and, potentially, form a bond of friendship that lasts a lifetime.
 At the same time, learning to share a common space, especially for teenagers, can be a challenging experience.
 Differences between roommates are not uncommon as they seek to reach that perspective of mutual respect and honest communication.
 Recognizing this fact, our experienced dorm staff works extensively with our students to mediate and foster positive roommate relationships.
-An initial period of adjustment is natural for any new roommate arrangements; therefore, the School will not consider or make any requested room changes for students until one month after their arrival to school has passed, regardless of their arrival date.
-After this period, a student may request a room change with the Dorm Head.
+An initial period of adjustment is natural for any new roommate arrangements; therefore, LAS will not consider or make any requested room changes for students until one month after their arrival, regardless of their arrival date.
+After this period, a student may request a room change.